The Notre Dame Community // FAQs

 You will have an opportunity to explore your own interests through reflections and in-depth discussions with other community members.
 We hope you learn more about the University of Notre Dame in the process, but we also hope you begin to gain a deeper understanding of the things that are important to you when thinking about the right fit for college.

 After watching the virtual orientation session and completing your Enrollment Agreement, you will be emailed a personalized link to access The Notre Dame Community.
 From there, you can set up your profile and begin connecting with other program participants across the country based on shared interests.
-Each week, you’ll hear the perspectives of ten different Notre Dame Student Ambassadors on topics similar to those explored in the NDignite Connection program.
+Each week, you’ll hear the perspectives of different Notre Dame Student Ambassadors on topics similar to those explored in the NDignite Connection LIVE broadcasts.
 We encourage you to engage in conversations with the Notre Dame Student Ambassadors – this is your opportunity to get to know them better!
-The pilot program will come to a close on June 11, and you will be asked to complete a survey to tell us about your experience.

-Like NDignite Connection, The Notre Dame Community is sponsored by the University of Notre Dame and is free for all participants.
+The Notre Dame Community is an expansion of the NDignite Connection program for students in grades nine and ten.
+Therefore, participation in The Notre Dame Community is also sponsored by the University of Notre Dame and is free for all students admitted.

 It’s completely up to you.
-Unlike NDignite Connection, there are no assignment due dates or fixed times you’re expected to be online; however, we are looking for students who have a genuine desire to be engaged in the community.
+Unlike seventh and eighth grade students participating in NDignite Connection, there are no assignment due dates or fixed times you’re expected to be online; however, we are looking for students who have a genuine desire to be engaged in the community.
 We anticipate that participants who check into the community at least once a week and actively participate in discussions with their peers and Student Ambassadors will get the most from their experience.

 That’s okay!
 We realize The Notre Dame Community may not be the right fit for every student.
 If this is the case for you, please send us an email and let us know.
 This will not hurt your standing with the University of Notre Dame in any way.

-We will still consider you an active NDignite Connection participant, and you’ll continue to receive communications from the University of Notre Dame related to pre-college programs, undergraduate admissions, and financial aid.
+We will remove you from any further communications from our office, and you’ll continue to receive communications from the University of Notre Dame related to pre-college programs, undergraduate admissions, and financial aid.